Tál Cas

-Cas or Tál Cas was the eponymous ancestor and dynastic founder of the Dál gCais (Deisi Tuaiscirt) from whom all the branches claim common descent.
+Cas or Tál Cas was the eponymous ancestor and dynastic founder of the Dál gCais (Deisi Tuaiscirt) clan in Gaelic Ireland, from whom all branches of the Dalcassian dynasty claim common descent.

 Life

-He was the son of Conall Eachluath and his wife Coirpthe, daughter of Eochaid Mugmedon.
-He acquired the nickname Tál (adze) as he was the foster son of a wright.
+Tál Cas was the son of Conall Eachluath and his wife Coirpthe, daughter of Eochaid Mugmedon.
+He acquired the nickname Tál (meaning "adze") as he was the foster son of a wright.
 He became King of Thomond and made a gavel of his territory among his thirteen sons.
 On his death the kingship of Thomond passed to his eldest son Blait.

 Family

-He had thirteen sons, at least three of which would found substantial lineages whose descendants would rule as lords over substantial territories:
+He had thirteen sons, at least three of whom would found substantial lineages whose descendants would rule as lords over substantial territories: